sagepeppermint/TBK-Mini/readme.md

 modded version
 - does not require screws.
 I used superglue instead.
 The screws and inserts are difficult to source without resorting to overseas online shopping with lengthy shipping times.
+- you will still require the bottom plate, as the flattened regions of the prior screw mounts are not structurally stable (even with bumpons) when pressing the medial top row buttons.
-- modified the pro micro holder to be compatible with the KB2040 (Adafruit)
+- modified the pro micro holder to be compatible with the KB2040 (Adafruit).
 - see the STL files

 ---